-Ten statements were used to measure motivational postures, that is the ways graduates position themselves in relation to the tax system, and/or the ATO (for details, see Braithwaite, Braithwaite, Gibson, & Makkai, 1994).
+Ten statements were used to measure motivational postures, that is the ways graduates position themselves in relation to the tax system, and/or the Tax Office (for details, see Braithwaite, Braithwaite, Gibson, & Makkai, 1994).
 A 5-point Likert scale was used with 1 representing strong agreement and 5 representing strong disagreement with the statement.

-In the taxation context, Braithwaite and Reinhart (2000) have identified five kinds of motivational postures: commitment, capitulation, resistance, disengagement, and game-playing.
+In the taxation context, Braithwaite and Reinhart (2000) have identified five kinds of motivational postures: commitment, capitulation, resistance, disengagement, and gameplaying.
 The two postures that represent cooperation with the demand of the debt collector are commitment and capitulation.
 The items in the commitment posture measure the extent to which people feel that taxpaying is their responsibility and is the right thing to do.
-The items in the capitulation posture measure the extent to which people feel that collectors.
+The items in the capitulation posture measure the extent to which people repay debt to avoid trouble with debt collectors.